Defend free speech and individual liberty online.

 YouTube CEO Susan Wojcicki admits humans reviewers check whether content “makes sense” to be on Trending

-If you're tired of censorship, cancel culture, and the erosion of privacy and civil liberties subscribe to Reclaim The Net.
+If you’re tired of censorship and surveillance, subscribe to Reclaim The Net.

-has historically been very secretive about the way its Trending tab works.
-While it has listed some factors that determine whether a video makes Trending, YouTube hasn't revealed how much of a role humans play in this process.
+YouTube has historically been very secretive about the way its Trending tab works.
+While it has listed some factors that determine whether a video makes Trending, YouTube hasn’t revealed how much of a role humans play in this process.

-Now YouTube CEO has shed a little more light on how humans influence Trending and admitted that moderators will check the content to ensure it “makes sense” to be allowed to appear on the Trending tab.
+Now YouTube CEO Susan Wojcicki has shed a little more light on how humans influence Trending and admitted that moderators will check the content to ensure it “makes sense” to be allowed to appear on the Trending tab.

 Wojcicki made the comments during a recent interview with YouTuber Juanpa Zurita where she said: